thib1984/ytdlmusic/README.md

 ## description

 With ytdlmusic, you can download from youtube a mp3/ogg music without use browser.
-5 choices are available with small summary to facilitate the choice.
+5 choices are available with a small summary to facilitate the choice.
 You can also use auto mode to download the first item.

 ## github